 After a few weddings I realized that to emulate the same color results from the D700 with the D600 was impossible.
 I tried many different combinations of presets to make the two colors match, still today I can’t do it.
 Maybe something similar but never the same.

 So when I heard about the new D610, I decided it was the moment to “upgrade” all the equipment.
-We were still using two different batteries and chargers (Compact Flash vs SD)… No way!
+I was still using two different batteries and chargers (Compact Flash vs SD)… No way!
 So many things to carry on when traveling.
 So I decided to buy the D610 and give the D700 a rest.

 It was a risky move, because I had to buy many new SanDisk SD Extreme Pro (which was a big amount of money), new batteries etc. What about if the camera wasn’t good enough as the D600?
 I should then have to sell not just the camera but everything else as well.
 But is also true that if you don’t try new things, if you don’t risk, you’ll never know.
 I mean, is not just a pair of pants.
-But it was the right choice and now we shoot only with one camera each and we are very happy.
-D600 for Chio and D610 for me.
-We still carry on the D700 as back up camera, but only three 16GB cards for it, two fully charged batteries and that’s it.
+But it was the right choice and now I shoot only with one camera: the D610.
+I’m still carry on the D700 as back up camera, but only three 16GB cards for it, two fully charged batteries and that’s it.

 If you are looking to “upgrade” all your equipment, I guess the change from D700 to D610 is really worth it.
 Ok, so which are the advantages?